-Park Rules, Regulations and FAQ's – Park rules have been formulated for the protection of all park users.
+Park and Beach rules have been formulated for the protection of all park users.
 Following the rules makes it possible for park users to have a safe and enjoyable experience.
-If you have any concerns about the rules or the behavior of anyone in the park, please contact a member of the park staff.
+If you have any concerns about the rules or the behavior of anyone in the park, please contact the park director at (914) 967-0965.

 Park rangers patrol the park regularly, but you can also ask for help from other staff, include cashiers, parking attendants, lifeguards, and maintenance workers.
 The Park Director’s office is in the administration building, and Park Security Office is in the main bathrooms building just west of the showers.

 Lost and Found and other Assistance Procedures – If you find anything, please return it to any member of the Park staff.
 The Lost and Found center is at the Director’s Office in the Administration (towers) building.